dawikrol/Crypto-analyzer/README.md

 # Crypto-analyzer-dashboard

 My training project.
-I want to learn how use external API and how create full interactive dashboards in jupyter notebook.
+I learned how to use external API and how to create full interactive dashboards in jupyter notebook.
 Maybe, in the future I will develop this project into desktop application to full Technical Analysis.

 ## Table of contents